Dana94/2019-website/blog/2021-01-29-docker-part-2-dockerfile-and-images.md

 ---
-title: Docker - Part 2
+title: Docker - Part 2 - Dockerfile & Images
-path: docker-part-2
+path: docker-part-2-dockerfile-and-images
-date: 2021-01-22
+date: 2021-01-29
 tags: ['coding', 'docker']
 ---

 ## What is a Dockerfile?

-A Dockerfile is a set of instructions on what Docker needs to build an image that will be used to create a new container.
+A Dockerfile is a set of instructions on what Docker needs to know build an image that will be used to create a new container.

 ## Make-up of a Dockerfile